microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

        HLSLRootSignature 'main.RS'

 ```
-It is possible to avoid the root signature string in HLSLEntryRootSignatureAttr
+Optionally, the root signature string in HLSLEntryRootSignatureAttr can be dumped when the AST is being dumped.
- print.
 Leave it here now to look at the root signature string without go to the
 HLSLRootSignatureDecl dump.